famished-tiger/loxxy/README.md

 ``` javascript
 'if (true) if (false) print "bad"; else print "good";
 ```
 ... there is an ambiguity.
 Indeed, according to the __Lox__ grammar, the `else` could be bound either to the first `if` or to the second one.
 This ambiguity is usually lifted by applying an ad-hoc rule: an `else` is aways bound to the most recent (rightmost) `if`.
 Being a generic parsing library, `Rley` doesn't apply any of these supplemental rules.
 As a consequence,it complains about the found ambiguity and stops the parsing...
 Although `Rley` can cope with ambiguities, this requires the use of an advanced data structure called `Shared Packed Parse Forest (SPPF)`.
-SPPF are much more complex to handle than the `common` parse trees present in most compiler or interpreter books.
+SPPF are much more complex to handle than the "common" parse trees present in most compiler or interpreter books.
 Therefore, a future version of `Rley` will incorporate the capability to define disambuiguation rules.

 In the meantime, the `Loxxy` will progress on other __Lox__ features like:
-- Variables,
 - Block structures...
+- Iteration structures (`for` and `while` loops)

 ####  Print Statement